Pwd9000-ML/blog-devto/posts/DevOps-Replace-Tokens/DevOps-Replace-Tokens.md

 ## Project layout and objective

 For this tutorial we will write a simple terraform configuration that will deploy a resource group, but we will use the **replace tokens task** to manipulate our configuration file to deploy 3 different resource groups based on environment.
-For example `Infra-Dev-Rg`, `Infra-Uat-Rg` and `Infra-Prod-Rg`.
+For example `Infra-dev-Rg`, `Infra-uat-Rg` and `Infra-prod-Rg`.
 I have set up a new project in my organisation called **DynamicTerraform**, I also created a repository called **Infrastructure**.
 Inside of my repository I have created the following paths:

-- `\pipelines` Here we will configure our yaml deployment pipeline.
+- `\pipelines` This location will be used to store and configure yaml deployment pipelines.
-- `\pipelines\variables` Here we will create a yaml based variable file for our pipeline
+- `\pipelines\variables` This location will be used to store and configure yaml variable template files.
-- `\terraform-azurerm-resourcegroup` Here we will have our main HCL coe base which will be used to deploy a simple resource group
+- `\terraform-azurerm-resourcegroup` This location will be used to store the main terraform configuration files which will be used to deploy a simple resource group.

-Any additional future resources can be created in new paths e.g.: `\terraform-azurerm-resourceX\`, `\terraform-azurerm-resourceY\`, `\terraform-azurerm-resourceZ\` etc...
-For this tutorial we will just be using `\terraform-azurerm-resourcegroup\` to deploy resource groups.
+Any additional future resources can be created in new paths e.g.: `\terraform-azurerm-resourceX`, `\terraform-azurerm-resourceY`, `\terraform-azurerm-resourceZ` etc...
+For this tutorial we will just be using `\terraform-azurerm-resourcegroup` to deploy resource groups.

 ![repo_layout](./assets/repo_layout.jpg)